 # Configuring a trigger

 In the example below, we will configure a simple polling trigger.
 Polling triggers check the connected Salesforce account every 5 or 10 minutes (this interval is dependent on your Workato plan) for new or updated objects.

 All the triggers on the Salesforce connector deals with Objects.
 The name of the trigger tells you exactly what event must occur for a recipe to take place.
 The term "object" is exactly the same as how it is used within Salesforce itself, and refers to things such as leads, opportunities, accounts, as well as custom objects you may have created for your organization.
-Simply click on the Object field's dropdown list and you will be able to see all the objects associated with the instance of Salesforce you have connected to a recipe.
+Simply select the Object field's dropdown list and you will be able to see all the objects associated with the instance of Salesforce you have connected to a recipe.
 For example, you use the trigger "New/Updated Record" and select Lead as the object.
 Your recipe will trigger every time a new lead is created or updated.

 The recipe will now trigger when there is a new/updated lead